confluentinc/streaming-ops/README.md

 7. Create and deploy the sealed secrets in 4 steps:

-  * Create your secret file which should look like the example `secrets/example-kafka-secrets.props` containing your endpoints and secret values.
-We are going to store the entire properties file we pass to Kafka clients as a secret.
-This allows us to mount the entire properties file as a volume on Pods, making configuring applications in Kubernetes easier.
-You can obtain this properties file, along with your secret values, from the Confluent Cloud web console under "Tools & client config", or from the `ccloud` cli.
-In the future these steps will be automated within this repository to support creating environments.
+  * There are two external secrets required to utilize this project.
+		* `ccloud` CLI login credentials are used to manage the Confluent Cloud resources controlled using the [ccloud operator code](images/ccloud-operator).
+An example of the layout of the secrets file required can be found in the file [example-ccloud-secrets.props](secrets/example-ccloud-secrets.props).
+		* The microservices demo code utilizes a MySQL database to demonstrate Kafka Connect and Change Data Capture.
+Credentials for the database are required to be provided.
+An exampmle of the layout of this file can be found in the sample [secrets/example-connect-operator-secrets.props](secrets/example-connect-operator-secrets.props)

-  * Use `kubectl` to create a generic secret file from your properties file and put it into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.
+	Create these two local secrets files and execte a `kubectl create secret` command like below for each file.
+This will create a generic secret file from your secrets files and put them into a staging area (`secrets/local-toseal`). _The namespace, secret name, and generic secret file name are related in this command, do not change them without understanding the seal script, executed next_.

     ```
-    kubectl create secret generic kafka-secrets --namespace=default --from-file=kafka.properties=secrets/example-kafka-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-kafka-secrets.yaml
+		kubectl create secret generic ccloud-secrets --namespace=default --from-env-file=./secrets/example-ccloud-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-ccloud-secrets.yaml
     ```

     ```
-    kubectl create secret generic connect-operator-secrets --namespace=default --from-env-file=./secrets/example-connect-operator-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-connect-operator-secrets.yaml && echo "ready to seal: secrets/local-toseal/dev/default-connect-operator-secrets.yaml"
+		kubectl create secret generic connect-operator-secrets --namespace=default --from-env-file=./secrets/example-connect-operator-secrets.props --dry-run=client -o yaml > secrets/local-toseal/dev/default-connect-operator-secrets.yaml
     ```

   * Seal the secrets, for the `dev` environment, with the following helper command which uses the `scripts/seal-secrets.sh` script.
 This command will place the sealed secret in `secrets/sealed/dev`, and this is the file which is safe to commit to the repository.